-Engage in coastal restoration, urban reforestation, and cultural anthropology as this organization strives to protect the local ecosystem and community.
-Breakers will assist this organization with physical bottom land tree planting and coastal marsh grass restoration projects, to encourage native vegetation growth.
+Engage in coastal restoration, urban reforestation, stormwater management, cultural anthropology, coastal engineering, and save the wetlands!
+Participants will assist this organization with physical bottomland tree planting and coastal marsh grass restoration projects, to encourage native vegetation growth.
 These actions will aid in the protection of historic ecosystems, local communities, and native populations in areas where coastal erosion and land loss due to hurricanes is present at an alarming rate.

 When disaster strikes, it can take a community decades to recover.
 Participants will work with an organization dedicated to training neighborhood residents about the numerous skills necessary to bring their home back to life.
 Throughout the week, participants will help with various community reconstruction projects in an effort to foster community sustainability, growth and trust regardless of age, gender, ethnicity, religious beliefs or economic status.

 Aid this YMCA camp for 5th and 6th graders by being a camp counselor and positive role model as they spend a week outdoors, away from the routine of their daily lives.
 Participants will gain leadership experience leading a group of 5th/6th grade students for a week while they explore the outdoors.
 Learn behavior management tools, gain team building skills, and form a unique bond with students while they attend field study with their field teacher.
 A typical week includes picnic hikes, night hikes, river studies, ecological lessons, recreational activities, and much more.
 Ideally, participants will be prepared to handle students upwards of 10 hours/day, and be open to a unique ASB experience.

 Here is a video with a bit more information about the trip: https://youtu.be/NvOwhA_G9nU